codeanticode/andrescolubri.net/_pages/02_teaching.md

 I have also taught some workshops on art and code:

 <ul>
-{% for course in site.artteaching %}
+{% for course in site.artteaching reversed %}
   <li><a href="{{ course.url | prepend: site.baseurl }}">{{ course.title }}</a>:
   {{ course.description }}</li><br>
 {% endfor %}